kgwinnup/haskell-redux-app/README.md

 This is a template web app project which utlizies some cool technologies, haskell and scotty for the backend and reactjs and redux on the front end.

+This project makes use my [Signed-Cookies](https://github.com/kgwinnup/signed-cookies) for Scotty project

 # Building requirements

 This project requirest stack and yarn.